 You can take your dog out as often as needed.
 When outdoors, you should follow physical distancing and hygiene guidance.

 You should also:

 - keep your dog on a lead if necessary to avoid coming into contact with other people and dogs

 - wash your hands when you return home

-If you are self-isolating or in the extremely vulnerable (shielding) group, you should not walk your dog outside.
+If you are self-isolating or a person at increased medical risk, you should not walk your dog outside.
 Instead, you should ask someone outside your household to walk your dog for you.

 The person who walks your dog should avoid coming into your home, and ensure that dogs are kept on a lead to avoid contact with other people and dogs.

 If you are self-isolating and have a pet ferret, your ferret should not be walked outside in public, by you or anyone outside your household.
 Please see self-isolating with ferrets information.

 If you are walking dogs or caring for pets for someone not able to